 It was introduced as a garden plant and found in the wild in 1855.
 It is now widely distributed throughout Britain right up the the Shetlands

 First found in Britain in 2004, this Asian species had been anticipated for some time having been deliberately introduced to several European countries as a biological control agent and then predictably transferred to Britain as a stowaway among fruit, vegetables and packing cases.

 The species was well known as an invasive, since it was deliberately introduced into North America in 1916 and subsequently into the rest of America, South Africa and the Middle East.
 It has spread rapidly in Britain by about 100km a year.

 For several years the prediction that it would devastate our native species of ladybird seemed exaggerated and although there were large aggregations of the Harlequin in late autumn, the numbers in subsequent years did not appear to be out of hand.
-However, since around 2015 the Harlequin has become the only common species, displacing the Seven-spot and apparantly now being a true threat to the native species.
+However, since around 2015 the Harlequin has become the most common species, displacing the Seven-spot.
+Since it arrived, the 2-spot declined by 44% and the species does seem to be a true threat to the native species.